As technology shrinks in size and increases in power, making smart wearable accessories that are worn on your fingers is becoming less of a challenge.

 You can do it with a touch of a thumb, you don’t even need the other hand to be free.
 The device will vibrate when the button is being pressed, so you’ll feel it on your finger.
 Once the emergency alarm is activated, Nimb automatically starts recording audio.
 It will also protect you against mobile phone loss, gently vibrating when your phone winds up too far away from you.

 There is a choice of classic black or white, and various sizes.
 The device is water and dust resistant and the rechargeable battery will keep it going for up to two weeks.

 Over a billion people worldwide are vitamin D deficient because of the indoor lifestyle and sun avoidance behavior.
-Your body must have vitamin D to absorb calcium and promote bone growth.
+Your body must needs this to absorb calcium and promote bone growth.
 You also need vitamin D for other important body functions.

 You’ll get motivated to consume vitamin D safely from the sun and at the same time the sunlight coach provides sun protection, so you’ll never get sunburned again.
-The company is launching the ring first in Europe, then in the US and other countries.
 The device retails for just over $150 and there is a variety of colours to choose from.